That's TV: History

 In December 2023, That's TV announced that they had acquired the Chart Show brand from the Trace Group in addition to its remaining Sky EPG slot which had been vacated by Trace Vault.
 The company used the slot to launch a new music channel under the Chart Show brand, named Chart Show Retro, which launched on Sky on 4 March 2024.

 In 2024, it was reported that the parent company, That's Media, was planning to launch a new streaming app with the company also launching That's Memories and That's Dance on 12 June 2024.
 Whereas That's Dance is a rebranded channel, That's Memories uses the old The Community Channel slot, as That's Media bought the TCC Broadcasting licence from A&E Networks (who had been using the slot overnight to show programmes from Blaze after that channel had gone off air every night at 2am).
 In addition to these channels getting national slots on Freeview, they added simulcast channels in Greater Manchester of these services using the bandwidth they acquired when That's Media bought MTN (the Manchester Television Network) in 2023.

 On 21 August 2024, That's TV launched That's Melody, That's Rock and That's TV3 in the place of That's 80s, That's 90s and That's Memories.

 In April 2025, That's TV took over the local television licences of Sheffield Live! in South Yorkshire and Northern Visions Television in Belfast, with the former continuing to run its community radio station and the latter having provisions in the takeover for its programmes to be shown by That's TV Belfast.

+On 8 December 2025, That’s TV UK and That’s TV2 went off air on Freeview and began displaying a message: "This service is currently not available".
+However, the channel was still broadcasting normally on other TV platforms such as Freesat and Virgin Media.
+According to RXTV, "the broadcaster had not responded to enquiries about the loss of service.....
+Both That’s TV UK and That’s TV2 are carried by one multiplex operator.
+The unaffected channels – That’s TV3, That’s Christmas and That’s TV local – are carried by different operators.
+The nature of the current outage indicates a technical, legal or contractual issue between That’s TV and a multiplex operator."
+That’s TV UK and That’s TV2 both came back on air on Freeview on 12 December.

+On 25 June 2026, the That's TV channel was removed from Freesat.
+It was removed from Virgin Media on 11 July 2026, and was removed from Sky on 30 July 2026.
+However, both the Freeview national and local channels remained.